-When Adnams brewery relocated its distribution depot away from the centre of Southwold, it freed up a significant slice of land for redevelopment.
-Ash Sakula won the invited competition and was appointed architect for a two-phase project to create a shop and cafe for the brewery, followed by a development of mixed-tenure housing.
+When Adnams relocated its brewery distribution depot away from the centre of Southwold, it freed up a significant triangular site for redevelopment.
+Ash Sakula won the invited competition and was appointed architect for a two-part project to create a shop and cafe for the brewery, followed by a development of mixed-tenure housing.

-We immersed ourselves in the speciﬁc close-grained texture of this unspoilt seaside town: alleys and ginnels, little gardens packed with plants, unexpected views, interesting corners and peculiar juxtapositions.
-We opened up this once-impermeable industrial site and gave it back to the town by striking it through with small-scale passages, little green spaces and streets of attractive new homes.
+We immersed ourselves in the speciﬁc close-grained texture of this unspoilt seaside town: alleys and ginnels, little gardens packed with plants, unexpected views, interesting corners and peculiar juxtapositions of different scales.
+We opened up this once-impermeable industrial site and gave it back to the town; striking it through with small-scale passages, little green spaces and streets of attractive new homes

 2011 What House?
 Gold Award for Best Brownfield Development